 24. Marty (Delbert Mann, 1955)

-The first film in the festival’s history to win the top prize under the official Palme d’Or banner and prize, and the second film to win the top prize at Cannes along with Billy Wilder’s The Lost Weekend, Mann essays a humanist tale from Paddy Chayefsky’s screenplay about a man looking and embracing love.
+The first film in the festival’s history to win the top prize under the official Palme d’Or banner and prize, and the second film to win the top prize at Cannes along with Billy Wilder’s The Lost Weekend, Mann a humanist tale from Paddy Chayefsky’s screenplay about a man looking and embracing love.